sunfounder/picar-x/docs/source/python_view_pic.rst

             camera.close()
             break

-There are other methods available for reading the video stream with OpenCV, and it can be better applied to the next missions such as color detection.
+There are other ways to read video streams with OpenCV, and the one we use is better suited for the next tasks such as Color detection.

-For more gameplay, please check `OpenCV-Python Tutorials <https://docs.opencv.org/4.0.0/d6/d00/tutorial_py_root.html>`_ .
+For more ways, please check `OpenCV-Python Tutorials <https://docs.opencv.org/4.0.0/d6/d00/tutorial_py_root.html>`_.